Scoliosis Evaluation and Treatment

 The main goal of the Schroth Method is to halt the progression of the curve and improve posture.
 Reducing the spinal curve depends on the length of time you have had scoliosis and many other factors, but some patients do see improvement of their curve.

 Your Schroth program will be based on your individual evaluation.
 Treatment sessions are typically 45 min long and can range from 5 sessions to up to 20 sessions.
 Continuation of your home exercise program is a lifetime commitment and is vital in order to maintain your postural correction.
 We do recommend re-evaluations periodically after completion of the main program.
 Please speak to your therapist about when you should return.

 Exercise attire is recommended.
 A sports bra (preferably not a racerback) is required for females for the patient and therapist to see the spine.
 A private room is available for your treatments.

-If you have questions about adolescent idiopathic scoliosis please contact one of our trained Schroth providers at Kitsap Physical Therapy.
+If you have questions about scoliosis treatment please contact one of our trained Schroth providers at Kitsap Physical Therapy.